Zethu2001/HTML-CSS/README.md

 <ul>
     <li>Html form element is used to create an html form user input.</li>
     <li>Contains different types of input elements.Text fields,chechbox,radio buttons and more</li>
+    <li>Input element provide places for users to input their details.
     <li>Input element can be displayed in many ways, depending on the type attribute.</li>
 </ul>
 TYPES